Young Congratulates Women of Distinction Winners in Albany

-State Senator Catharine "Cathy" Young (R,I,C - Olean) on Tuesday honored two women from the 57th Senate District during the annual "Women of Distinction" Award.
-Marianne Laine and Roberta Keller were named as this year's recipients of the New York State Senate's prestigious award.
+State Senator Catharine "Cathy" Young (R,I,C - Olean) on Tuesday honored Gertrude A. Butera from Almond and Lisa Heath of Jamestown with the annual "Women of Distinction" Award.
+Ms. Butera and Ms. Heath were named as this year's recipients of the New York State Senate's honorary program.

-"I am very pleased to have these two distinguished women from our community recognized for their achievements," Senator Young said.
-"I congratulate them for truly making a difference."
+"I was very pleased to have Trudy and Lisa recognized for their achievements," Senator Young said.
+"I congratulate them for truly making a difference in our communities and the Southern Tier."

 The Women of Distinction program was created in 1998 as part of our state celebration of Women's History Month to honor exemplary women from across New York State whose singular professional or personal achievements, commitment to excellence and accomplishments merit special recognition.
 Honorees are selected from nominations submitted from across the state.